htcondor/htcondor/docs/man-pages/condor_submit.rst

     name where HTCondor will write a log file of what is happening with this job cluster, called a job event log.
-For example, HTCondor will place a log entry into this file when and where the job begins running, when the job produces a checkpoint, or moves (migrates) to another machine, and when the job completes.
+For example, HTCondor will place a log entry into this file when and where the job begins running, when it transfers files, if the job is evicted, and when the job completes.
 Most users find specifying a **log** file to be handy; its use is recommended.
 If no **log** entry is specified, HTCondor does not create a log for this cluster.
 If a relative path is specified, it is relative to the